European Honey Bee Control in Boerne, TX

 Before we get into treatment, here's a minute on why Boerne has the european honey bee pressure it does.
 It matters because it changes the timing of what we do.

-Honey bees are not native to the Americas.
-They were brought by European colonists starting in the 1600s, and feral populations spread across the continent behind the settlement frontier.
-Native Americans in some regions called them "white man's flies" because their westward advance predicted European arrival.
+Honey bees aren't originally from the Americas.
+They arrived with European colonists in the 1600s, and feral populations quickly spread across the continent as settlers moved west.
+In some areas, Native Americans referred to them as "white man's flies" since their presence often signaled the arrival of Europeans.

-Boerne City Park — Multi-use park on Cibolo Creek, adjacent to the Cibolo Nature Center, with frequent wasp and bee activity during warm months.
+Boerne City Park is a multi-use park located on Cibolo Creek, right next to the Cibolo Nature Center.
+I've noticed a lot of wasp and bee activity here, especially during the warmer months.

 A few things we won't do: we won't spray from 20 feet and call it done, we won't sell you a six-month contract for a problem that's going to resolve in three weeks anyway, and we won't recommend treatment if what you've got is harmless.
 That last one happens more often than you'd think with european honey bee calls in Boerne.